How To Find Custom Clothing Manufacturers For Startups

 In my signature course the Summer Sourcing Intensive - where you will learn everything you need to know to launch a successful fashion brand in 6 months.
 I even give you access to my VIP list supply chain list, which is perfect for startups that need low MOQs.
-The list has over 100 apparel manufacturers that are happy to work with small start ups.
+The list has over 300 apparel manufacturers that are happy to work with small start ups.
 Plus 700+ other industry resources like fabric suppliers, trim suppliers, and even pattern makers.